 With time in Unity, we experience and become all that arises.
 But that is not the end of a person.
 A person with preferences and habits still exists and lives a life and notices problems and successes.
 The impact this has on wholeness is pretty minimal now.
 But it is still present.

-At this stage, it is known as Leisha Avidya, the remains of ignorance.
+At this stage, it is known as Lesha (leisha) Avidya, the faint remains of ignorance.
 A traditional analogy is that it’s like a film of butter on your hands after you handle it.
 It doesn’t get in the way of the direct experience of what is but a small shadow remains.

 Another way to describe it – what remains to be done or worked out?
 That’s it.